 If private game reserves are its calling card, Singita’s staff is its soul.
-Given the brand’s reputation for stellar service and cuisine, it’s surprising to discover most employees are from local communities versus high-end hotel programs.
+Given the brand’s reputation for stellar service and cuisine, it’s surprising that most employees are from local communities versus high-end hotel programs.
 At Singita, guests are treated to exceptional hospitality, from personalized dinner menus incorporating dietary preferences to lodge managers who set a top-down tone of individualized professionalism.
 “We look for people with passion, first and foremost, and enthusiasm,” says Bailes.
-“If you have those two qualities you can train almost anybody.
+“If you have those two qualities, you can train almost anybody.
 The African way is so friendly.
 It’s what I call genuine sincerity.
 We give them full ownership of their roles.”

 The Future is Now